-- 1. Be required to adhere to the following guidelines to be maintained - 1.1.
-Membership Membership to all committees is open to any current student on a volunteer basis.
-Each committee should ideally be comprised of between 5-15 members at any given point. - 1.2.
-Leadership Each committee shall be headed by 2 chairs.
-One a student body member appointed by an SGA Executive, and one a Senator (See Art.IV, 1.5). - 1.3.
-Meetings All committees must maintain a minimum level of activity to be considered active, as such, all committees will be expected to maintain 1 Class period of Working Hours per week. - 1.3.1.
-Work hours shall be defined as the 1 class period a week that members dedicate to the committee.
+- 1. Be required to adhere to the following guidelines to be maintained: - 1.1 Membership Membership of all committees is open to any current student on a volunteer basis.
+Each committee should ideally be comprised of between 5-15 members at any given point. - 1.2 Leadership Each committee shall be headed by 2 chairs.
+One a student body member appointed by an SGA Executive, and one a Senator (See Art.
+IV, 1.5). - 1.2.1 Nomination and Election Procedures: The SGA Executive will appoint one chair for each committee (see Art.
+IV, 2).
+Senate will elect the other co-chair for each committee once a quorum is reached.
+The VPS will call for candidates and invite them to give a short speech which will be immediately followed by a simple majority election. - 1.2.2 We will have Senate vote on the Senator Chair.
+If there is more than one person interested in the position, they will write/or give an oral statement explaining why they are interested and fit for the position.
+Senate will read/hear the statements and then make an anonymous vote. - 1.3 Meetings All committees must maintain a minimum level of activity to be considered active, as such, all committees will be expected to maintain 1 Class period of Working Hours per week. - 1.3.1 Work hours shall be defined as the 1 class period a week that members dedicate to the committee.
 This time can be used for meetings, committee work, or however the chairs see fit.
-The scheduling of Work Hours shall be set at the beginning of every semester and recorded in the committees Activity Report. - 1.4.
-Activity Report All committees will be expected to maintain an activity report that will be written on a monthly basis, and be comprised of that semester's achievements, current projects, and future undertakings.
-This document should be readily accessible in the committee's folder in the AUP shared drives. - 1.5.
-Senator Involvement All senators will be expected to be involved in at least one committee.
+The scheduling of Work Hours shall be set at the beginning of every semester and recorded in the committee's Activity Report. - 1.4 Activity Report All committees will be expected to maintain an activity report that will be written on a monthly basis, and be comprised of that semester's achievements, current projects, and future undertakings.
+This document should be readily accessible in the committee's folder in the AUP shared drives. - 1.5 Senator Involvement All senators will be expected to be involved in at least one committee.
 Involvement can either be chairing or standard membership.
 There are no more than 5 senators allowed per committee, and sign-ups are done on a first-come-first-serve basis.
-These memberships are to be defined at the beginning of each senator's term. - 2.
-The committees that are currently active as follows: - 2.1 Judiciary Committee - 2.1.1.
-One Chair to be nominated in tandem by the USC and GSC Vice Presidents, and then approved by Vice President and Dean of Student Affairs.
+These memberships are to be defined at the beginning of each senator's term.

-- 2.1.2.
-Judiciary Committee is charged with the maintenance of the AUP Student Body Constitution. - 2.1.3.
-Chairs should be present during all senate sessions to help maintain proper constitutional procedure.
+- 2. The committees that are currently active as follows: - 3.1 Judiciary Committee - 3.1.1 One Chair to be nominated in tandem by the USC and GSC Vice Presidents, and then approved by Vice President and Dean of Student Affairs. - 3.1.2 Judiciary Committee is charged with the maintenance of the AUP Student Body Constitution. - 3.1.3 Chairs should be present during all senate sessions to help maintain proper constitutional procedures.

-2.2.
-Events and Communications Committee
+3.2 Events and Communications Committee ("ECC")